8BitRain/Payper/README.md

 - [X] "Runtime is not ready for debugging" randomly appears.  **This went away when I downgraded from Node 6.2.0 to 5.5.0**
 - [ ] "Severe Error, duplicates recorded in Firebase, with no auth information.
 To reproduce delete an id but not a users and Facebook id, or switch this around until you can get duplicate users through Facebook sign in or regular user sign in." https://github.com/facebook/react-native/issues/6682
+- [ ] User filter regex does treats an exact match as a non-match ( StringMaster5000.filterContacts() )

 ## **Installation**
 ```